jeche/extraparun/README.md

     resolve
     resolves
     resolved
 followed by a hashtag and then the number of the issue you are attempting to close.
-In order to make sure the correct issue is closed in each one please also
+In order to make sure the correct issue is closed in each one please also commit with the following message:

-Example: Attempting to close issue 1 in file
+Example: Attempting to close issues 34, 23, 42(in the extraparun repo that Jessica owns),

+"This fixes jeche/extraparun#34 and also resolves jeche/extraparun#23, closes jeche/extraparun#42"

+If attempting to close an issue with a pull request instead of a commit you may similarly just type in the description of the pull request to close 43, 23, and 42:

+"closes #34, closes #23, closes #42"

+To find the issue numbers assigned to you, you may look under the GitHub issues related to this project.

+More tutorial on how to fix issues with a commit: https://help.github.com/articles/closing-issues-via-commit-messages

 HOW TO FORK A REPOSITORY